SathishP100sms/ATS_Pro_System/README.md

 5. Runner pulls the image and runs the container

 ---

-## 📝 Notes

-- The frontend is built with plain HTML/CSS/JS and does not require a frontend build pipeline.
-- The backend can be deployed via Docker and hosted on any container-ready environment.
-- GitHub Actions deploys the backend automatically to a self-hosted runner configured with AWS credentials.

----
 # ATS Backend Deployment — CI/CD Pipeline on AWS EC2 via ECR

 A complete guide documenting the challenges faced and solutions applied during the deployment of the ATS Backend system using GitHub Actions, Docker, Amazon ECR, and AWS EC2.